What is the Sports Premium grant?

 How do we evaluate our spending?

 Over the course of the academic year we will evaluate the impact of the funding as part of our regular school evaluations and through pupil voice.
 We will look at how well we use the Sports Premium to improve the quality and breadth of PE and sporting provision, including increasing participation at all levels so that pupils develop healthy lifestyles and reach the performance levels they are capable of.
 We aim to increase the activity of all children in school, in particular reluctant children.
 We have already seen an increase in the numbers of pupils entering events and joining clubs.
-In order to make our investments sustainable we ensure that our teaching staff receive professional development and are able to accompany sports teams to events, whilst also supporting extra-curricular clubs.

 Please click on the links below to see how we have allocated the Sports Premium funding: